danielveselinov/PHP-OOP-Exercises/README.md

-# PHP OOP - Exercise 1
+# PHP OOP - Exercises

 ## Exercise 1

-Create a class called *Bicycle.*
+Create a class called Bicycle.
 The class should have 5 public properties: $brand, $model, $year, $description and $weight.
 Default value for the $description property is “Used bicycle” (hint: you can set it either when declaring the property or through the constructor).